Skip to content

 While attending IMTS in September, it was nice to meet fellow machine shop owners and managers, many of whom expressed optimism and reported a robust year for their businesses.
 That was good to hear, considering our market is in the midst of a downturn and requires aggressive management to persevere.

-Articles October 1, 2016 James Harvey
+Article October 15, 2016 James Harvey

-Becoming Familiar With Code
+Becoming Familiar With Code: General Industry Coverage

 With the advent of CAM software, generating G code is no longer the big deal it was a few decades ago.
 A CAM system will generate all the G code you need in a matter of seconds.
 Presented here is the first part of a multiple-part series of columns on the subject.

-Articles August 1, 2016 James Harvey
+Article August 15, 2016 James Harvey

-Becoming familiar with CAD
+Becoming familiar with CAD: General Industry Coverage

 CNC machining takes a blend of computer skills and machining skills.
 Some competent machinists, especially old-timers, lack the computer skills needed to go from print to part using CNC machines.
 I previously lacked the computer skills, but couldn't tolerate not having complete control of the jobs I was running.
-Therefore, I taught myself the computer side of CNC machining so I could create my own programs.

-Articles August 1, 2016 Keith Jennings
+Article August 15, 2016 Keith Jennings

 This summer has been hectic, both professionally and personally.
 The business side has been a roller coaster, requiring intense management.
 Personally, I had the pleasure of seeing my third of four kids graduate from high school and begin developing an interest in our family business.

-Articles July 1, 2016 Keith Jennings
+Article July 15, 2016 Keith Jennings

-A Very Formal Visit
+A Very Formal Visit: People & Companies

 When a good customer requests a meeting at his place, I go.
 That happened recently, when our shop's account manager accompanied me on a 20-minute trek to a customer's new corporate headquarters for a meeting to review our contract and extend it a few years.
-The customer happens to be a large corporation, and our shop has a contract to exclusively manufacture certain products.

-Articles June 1, 2016 Keith Jennings
+Article June 15, 2016 Keith Jennings

 We're getting lots of random requests for machined parts, and that segment of our business remains busy.
 One recent example was a business acquaintance of mine who contacted our shop requesting machining work.
 I had not seen him in a while and wasn't up to date with his professional activities, but his parts request made it clear he was still freelancing some adventurous projects.

-Articles May 1, 2016 James Harvey
+Article May 15, 2016 James Harvey

 Shop Operations: Chamfering and edge dressing